-Over the last few months, I have received some emails from physios who are disillusioned with the profession because of the emphasis that is still being placed on manual therapy (see below).
-It appears that many young physios are being told that massage, manipulation, and mobilisations are an essential part of physiotherapy and should be used on everyone they see.
-This is not only disappointing but also complete and utter bollocks and I want to say a few words about this.
+Over the last few months, I have received many emails from new qualified physios who are already disillusioned with the profession because of the emphasis that is still being placed on manual therapy (see below).
+It appears that many new physios are still being told that massage, manipulation, and mobilizations are an important and essential part of physiotherapy and should be used on everyone they see.
+This is not only disappointing but also complete and utter bollocks.

-It appears from the emails above that many physios are being chastised, reprimanded, and even threatened with dismal by their peers and managers for not using enough manual therapy on their patients to keep them attending appointments.
-I find this extremely sad, worrying, and frustrating that some physios seem more focused on patient retention and profit rather than evidenced-based practice and patient outcomes.
+However, It appears from the emails above that many physios are being told otherwise and chastised, reprimanded, and even threatened with dismal by their managers for not using enough manual therapy on their patients to keep them attending appointments.
+I find this not only sad but also extremely worrying that some clinicians seem more focused on patient retention and their profits than their outcomes.

-I do understand that we all need to earn a living and be fairly reimbursed for our skills, experience, and services.
-But I think physiotherapy (and all healthcare) reimbursement systems are screwed up, be that in the public or private sector.
-All healthcare, including physiotherapy, is reimbursed for its time and what treatments are done regardless of the results achieved.
-It doesn’t matter if an episode of care or treatment is positive or negative, physios still get paid.
-This is crazy!
+I do understand that all clinicians need to earn a living and be fairly reimbursed for our skills, experience, and services.
+But I think physiotherapy (and all healthcare) reimbursement systems are pretty screwed up, be that in the public or private sector.

 At the moment in this current healthcare system, being a conscientious evidenced-based physio who consistently looks to develops a patients self-efficacy, encourage self-management, and strives to achieve a quick and efficient discharge once a patient’s goals have been met is an extremely tough and shitty way to earn a decent living.